Your summer guide to sunscreen, from SPF to not-so-magic pills

 You’ve probably heard that sunscreens with an SPF over 50 only provide a negligible increase in protection.
 This is mostly true, because SPF 50 already blocks 98 percent of UVB radiation.
 Going over 50 can only give you another percent or so of protection.
 But there are a few factors that complicate the issue.

 One is that this idea is based on principle, not on actual experiments.
 There’s been only one randomized, double-blinded study of SPF efficacy in preventing sunburn, and it found that SPF 100 did prevent burns more effectively than SPF 50.
-That’s of course just one study, so it would be irresponsible to draw sweeping conclusions fron its results, and there are plenty of experts who say that anything over 50 isn’t offering an improvement.
+That’s of course just one study, so it’d be irresponsible to draw sweeping conclusions from its results, especially because there are plenty of experts who say that anything over 50 isn’t offering an improvement.
 It’s also worth noting that sunscreens regularly test well below their listed SPF—24 out of 73 tested by Consumer Reports had less than half their claimed number.
 So the bottle promising you added protection might actually contain a product identical to the rest.

 Unfortunately, it’s challenging for consumers to tell whether any particular brand fares well on the UVA PF front.
 Consumer Reports produced a lengthy report and ratings that includes UVA testing.
-If you have a subscription you can see the complete list, but for the rest of us, these products scored at the very top:
+If you have a subscription you can see the complete list, but for the rest of us, these lotions and spray-on products scored at the very top.

 There’s also a report from the Environmental Working Group that gives an overall rating to how UVA-protective certain brands are.
 It doesn’t get into details on specific sunscreens, but Neutrogena, Coppertone, and Banana Boat all came in toward the top.
 The EWG Skin Deep database, which you can search for specific products, provides an overall score that they say encompasses UVA protection, but there’s no actual data provided.
 EWG is extremely cautious when it comes to including anything synthetic in skin products, which in some ways is a good thing—but it does mean that their barometer for safety may not align with the best scientific evidence available.